penpost/penpost-api/README.md

 <img src="app/assets/images/wireframes.png">

 Development was managed via a kandban-style [Github project board](https://github.com/orgs/penpost/projects/1).

+Postman was utilized to test teh various graphql requests and responses.
+You can import the vairous calls [here](app/assets/resources/postman.json).

 See the [open issues](https://github.com/penpost/penpost-api/issues) for a list of proposed features (and known issues).